 Thank you, Ashley Driscoll, Founder

 GrooveSafe has support from Phish, Goose, The Disco Biscuits, Umphrey's McGee, Greensky Bluegrass and other artists.
-We joined Participation Row at Dead and Co, Summer Camp Music Festival, Sweetwater420 Festival, Camp Greensky, PhanArt art shows, OSU Phish Academic Conference.
+We joined Participation Row at Dead and Co, Summer Camp Music Festival, Sweetwater420 Festival, Camp Greensky, PhanArt art shows, and the OSU Phish Academic Conference.
 GrooveSafe has appeared on Osiris Media Undermine Podcast and Long May They Run Podcast.
 The organization has been featured in Surrender to the Flow, The el Goose Times, Mirth Films, Phish's Dinner and a Movie series, and Consequence of Sound just to name a few.
-We also work with venues of all sizes including events at Madison Square Garden, Red Rocks Amphitheater, and Radio City Music Hall.
+We also work with venues of all sizes including events at Madison Square Garden, Red Rocks Amphitheater, Dick's Sporting Good Park and Radio City Music Hall.